Treefold/FMI-Robotics/Final_Project/README.md

  *End of the Game*

-        -  if you are loggedin and you are playing solo than the highscore is updated, else it is not
+        -  if you are loggedin when you remain out of lives in a solo game than the highscore is updated, else it is not

 BOM (Bill of Materials):